Ashwagandha - Herb of the Month

 - Memory and cognition:

-Ashwagandha is known to improve memory and certain phyto- constituents of the herb also help improve the condition of people suffering from Parkinson’s, Alzheimer’s diseases.
-The herb can be used even when one does not show symptoms of the diseases, also in cases of mild forgetfulness.
+Ashwagandha is known to enhance memory functions and certain phyto- constituents of the herb have been known to aid people suffering from Parkinson’s, Alzheimer’s diseases.
+The herb can be used even in cases of mild forgetfulness.